The Power Of Habits 💪🏽

 👉🏼 Meet Clo, a UX researcher turned certified digital wellbeing coach.
 Across her work, she’s witnessed the impact of our digital tools on productivity, healthy boundaries, and mental health.

-Check out the video interview below to learn all about habits and how the Earkick app can help you succeed!
+Check out the video interview below to learn all about habits and how the Earkick self care companion app can help you succeed!

 What exactly are habits? 🧠

 Habits are unconscious behaviors we rely on for our everyday life.
 If we had to consciously decide all the actions we perform each day, we’d lose a lot of energy and time making up our mind: At what time do I go to the gym?
 What’s my commute to work?
 What do I eat for breakfast, etc.